GSelim/knowledge-graph-analysis-web-app/README.md

 It also allows users to generate Pyvis graphs and computer different node centrality metrics and rankings in order to compare Cities by attractiveness or twitter accounts by reputation.

+The application developped with Angular for the front-end and Python FastAPI for the back-end requires a local GraphDB installation as well as an active repository.

 For any question regarding the content of this document or attachments please contact me on this address : selim.gmati@insa-rennes.fr